xykong36/Private-Pilot-Notes/Test-Prep.md

 ## Chapter 1 Basic Aerodynamics

 # Concepts
-* Aerodynamic Terms
-  * *airfoil*: a structure or body which produces a useful reaction to air movement
+* ***airfoil***: a structure or body which produces a useful reaction to air movement
-  * *chord line*
+* ***chord line****: an imaginary straight line from the leading edge to the trailing edge of an airfoil.
-  * *relative wind*
+* **relative wind**:
-  * *angle of attack*: the angle between the chord line of the airfoil and the relative wind.
-By manipulating the aircraft controls, the pilot can vary the angle of attack.
+* **angle of attack***: the angle between the chord line of the airfoil and the relative wind.
+By manipulating the aircraft controls, the pilot can vary the angle of attack.*
-  * *angle of incidence*
-  * *drag*: a rearward-acting force which resists the forward movement of an airplane through the air
+* **drag**: a rearward-acting force which resists the forward movement of an airplane through the air
   * *parasite drag*: resistance of the air produced by any part of an airplane that does not produce lift
   * *induced drag*: a by-product of lift.
 * Axes of Rotation and the Four Forces Acting in Flight
-* Stability
 * *stability*: the inherent ability of an airplane to return, or not return, to its original flight condition after being disturbed by an outside force, such as rough air.
   * Forward CG
     * Increased longitudinal stability
   * Aft CG
 * Turns, Loads and Load Factors
   * horizontal lift component
   * vertical lift component